Mature Masculine

 In the Bully shadow, strength has crushed compassion.
 The Warrior hardens, dominates, and refuses to feel.

-This looks like using "truth" as a weapon—being "brutally honest" in a way that is cold or superior.
+This looks like using "truth" as a weapon—being "brutally honest" in ways that are cold or superior.

 Here, the Warrior has left his heart behind.